agrawalparth10/agrawalparth10.github.io/_pages/about.md

 ## Work Experience
 ### Undergraduate Research Assistant, Vision Lab (May'21 – Present)
-  *	Universal Adversarial Perturbation
-      *	Building a framework to generate a single set of perturbations from a dataset for stereo matching networks generalizable across networks and datasets.
-      *	Investigating architectural defenses to make networks robust to adversarial perturbations.
-  *	Outlier Rejection
-      *	Exploring networks for removing outliers from sparse depth maps generated using lidar.
-  *	Contributor, Xivo
-      *	Adding bundle adjustment and triangulation to Xivo, visual inertial odometry system in C++.

 ### Undergraduate Research Assistant, Laboratory for Embedded Machines and Ubiquitous Robots (July'20 – April'21)
   *	Advised by Dr. Ankur Mehta.